-This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Petroleum Ltd. ("Hillcrest" or the "Company") as at and for the three month period ended March 31, 2020.
-This MD&A should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2019 and 2018 (the "Annual Financial Statements").
+This Management's Discussion and Analysis ("MD&A") is provided by the management of Hillcrest Energy Technologies Ltd. ("Hillcrest" or the "Company") as at and for the year ended December 31, 2020.
+This MD&A should be read in conjunction with the Company's audited annual consolidated financial statements for the years ended December 31, 2020 and 2019 (the "Annual Financial Statements").